When Young Athletes Need Sports Injury Care

 Dr. Jocelyn Wittstein works with a young athlete during a sports medicine exam.

 When young athletes get hurt, the best option for care is often an orthopaedic doctor who specializes in sports-related injuries.
-However, the criminal conviction of a USA Gymnastics team doctor who used his position to abuse children and teens for decades has raised concerns among parents and athletes.
+It is important to know what you and your child should expect from an sports medicine evaluation.
+The 2017 criminal conviction of a USA Gymnastics team doctor who used his position to abuse children and teens for decades raised concerns among parents and athletes regarding safety of injured adolescent athletes.

 Sports Medicine Experts Can Be Essential to Injury Recovery

 Parents might question the value and appropriateness of a sports medicine visit, but Duke Health orthopaedic surgeon Jocelyn Wittstein, MD, said qualified, dedicated sports medicine experts can be essential to injury recovery and top performance.
 Wittstein should know.
-She was a high school and collegiate gymnast and is now a parent of young athletes, and an orthopaedic surgeon specializing in sports medicine.
+She was a high school and collegiate gymnast, a mom who has raised several adolescent athletes of her own, and an orthopaedic surgeon specializing in sports medicine.
 She has a particular interest in working with young gymnasts.

 Helping Injured Young Athletes Stay Engaged in Their Sport